jrahmatzadeh/just-perfection/README.md

 Also overrides the current GNOME shell theme (You don't need to have user-theme-extension).

+## GNOME Shell extensions Website

+This extension is also available on [GNOME Shell extensions website](https://extensions.gnome.org/extension/3843/just-perfection/).

 ## License

 - This Extension has been released under The **GNU General Public License v3.0**.